 The waveform shows that our neural network seems to be functioning correctly when simulated.
 After the start signal is received, a one shot starts the rom controller.
 This controller reads from the rom and sends 4 rom_write signals, one for each unit.
 At the end of this, the ROM_Controller tells the Network_Controller to begin.
-Immediately afterwards, the Network_Controller send a signal to the RAM driver to start reading from ram.
+Immediately afterwards, the Network_Controller sends a signal to the RAM driver to start reading from ram.
 It sends four sets of four pulses to the RAM Mux; during each write a new value from RAM is stored into the four weight registers of each unit.
 At the end of these writes, the sum trigger goes high to tell the units to begin summing its inputs.
 A few cycles later, the summation is complete and each unit begins performing the Elliot Function.
 When the Elliot function is finished, the done signal is sent out, signifying that the value of the unitN[31:0] signals is finished.
 This cycle occurs three times, once for each layer of our network.
 On the last cycle, the layer_sel signal goes low, which tells us that this layer is an output layer.

 Unfortunately, we were not able to successfully get our network to simulate on the Zybo Zynq board.
 We were able to get our bitstream on to the board, however when we tried to take measurements of the output of the network, we were only able to measure noise.
 It would appear that there are timing issues with the network on the board.
 According to our simulation, the network should operate correctly, but due to time constraints we aren’t able to debug the circuit further.